SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 I found three problems.

-1. Some extremely fine sediment in the float bowl (See Fig 6) and sediment imbedded in the fuel pump screen.
-(See Fig 2).
+1. Some extremely fine sediment imbedded in the fuel pump screen.
+(See Fig 2), and at the bottom of the float bowl (See Fig 6).

 3. A bit of grunge was past the needle valve.
 This surprised me as I have always filtered the gas.
 I cleaned the float bowl 15 years ago and 8 years ago I installed an external fuel filter.
 The filter is translucent so it can reveal flow which is helpful out on the water.
 It just shows that you can't be too careful.
 Go figure.